indra281/nginx-modsecurity/README.md

 # nginx-module-sticky

-- nginx sticky dynamic module
+- nginx modsecurity dynamic module
-- Load Blancing Session Persistence Method by Cookie

 ## How to build